Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Results

-Figure~\ref{fig:gender} presents a summary of the results of this experiment, and we make a number of observations. {\em First}, we can see that each Lookalike audience clearly mirrors its source audience along gender lines: the Lookalike audience derived from a male-only source audience delivers to over 99\% men, and the the Lookalike audience derived from a female-only source audience delivers to over 97\% women. {\em Second}, we observe a slight male bias in our delivery, relative to the source audience: for example, the Lookalike audience derived from a source audience of 50\% men actually delivered to approximately 70\% men.
-This male skew has been observed by prior work~\cite{lambrecht-2018-algorithmic,ali-2019-discrimination} and may be due to market effects or ad delivery effects (which affect both Lookalike and Special Ad audiences equally). {\em Third}, and most importantly, when we compare the delivery of each Special Ad audience to its corresponding Lookalike audience, we observe that a similar level of bias (that in some cases is statistically indistinguishable).
+Figure~\ref{fig:gender_age}A presents a summary of the results of this experiment, and we make a number of observations. {\em First}, we can see that each Lookalike audience clearly mirrors its source audience along gender lines: the Lookalike audience derived from a male-only source audience delivers to over 99\% men, and the the Lookalike audience derived from a female-only source audience delivers to over 97\% women. {\em Second}, we observe a slight male bias in our delivery, relative to the source audience: for example, the Lookalike audience derived from a source audience of 50\% men actually delivered to approximately 70\% men.
+This male bias has been observed by prior work~\cite{lambrecht-2018-algorithmic,ali-2019-discrimination} and may be due to market effects or ad delivery effects (which affect both Lookalike and Special Ad audiences equally). {\em Third}, and most importantly, when we compare the delivery of each Special Ad audience to its corresponding Lookalike audience, we observe that a similar level of skew (that in some cases is statistically indistinguishable).
 For example, the Special Ad audience derived from a male-only source audiences delivers to over 95\% men, despite being created without having access to users' genders.
-Overall, the Special Ad audiences show a bit less bias when compared to the Lookalike audiences, but the trend is clear.
+As emphasized the lower panel of Figure~\ref{fig:gender_age}, the Special Ad audiences do show a bit less skew when compared to the Lookalike audiences for some of the input audiences, while still carrying over most of the skew from the source audience.